HMS Malabar (1866): Career

-She was built for the transport of troops between the United Kingdom and the Indian sub-continent, and was operated by the Royal Navy.
+She was built to transport troops between the United Kingdom and the Indian sub-continent, and was operated by the Royal Navy.
 She carried up to 1,200 troops and family on a passage of approximately 70 days.

-In common with her sisters she was re-engined, her single-expansion steam engine being replaced with a Napier 2-cylinder compound-expansion engine in 1873.
+In common with her sisters, she was re-engined, her single-expansion steam engine being replaced with a Napier 2-cylinder compound-expansion engine in 1873.

 On 2 November 1878, she suffered an engine breakdown in the English Channel 17 nmi east south east of Prawle Point, Devon whilst on a voyage from Portsmouth, Hampshire to India.
 She was taken in tow by the steamship Benjamin Whitworth, which with the assistance of two Admiralty tugs took her in to Plymouth, Devon.
 In 1878 or early 1879 she grounded in Whitsand Bay near Plymouth.
 Her commanding officer, Captain Percy Luxmoore, was dismissed from the ship and replaced by Captain John Grant.

+Between August 1887 and early 1890 she was commanded by Captain Arthur Dalrymple Fanshawe.